totarorocco/f1-strategy-simulator/README.md

 ## 📊 Usage Examples

-### Live Race Analysis
+### Race Strategy Analysis
-1. Select current race from dropdown
+1. Select a track from the dropdown (24 F1 circuits available)
-2. Monitor real-time positions and tire data
+2. Configure simulation parameters and conditions
-3. View strategy recommendations
+3. View optimal strategy recommendations
-4. Compare with actual team decisions
+4. Compare different approaches and analyze trade-offs

-### Historical Analysis
+### Track-Specific Analysis
-1. Choose past race from archive
+1. Choose any F1 circuit from the selection
-2. Analyze winning strategies
+2. Analyze optimal strategies for that track
 3. Compare different approach outcomes
-4. Study track-specific patterns
+4. Study track-specific patterns and characteristics

 ## 🤝 Contributing